Mara Reyes

 Mara Reyes (born March 12, 1977) is a Mexican stock car racing driver.
-Finding some success in the NASCAR Mexico Series, she started one race in what is now the NASCAR Xfinity Series in 2005.
+Finding some success in the NASCAR Mexico Series, she started one race in what is now the NASCAR O'Reilly Auto Parts Series in 2005.
 Reyes currently races in the Super Copa Telcel with Arris Group sponsorship.

 Career

 Reyes debuted in racing at the age of 10, as her father's co-driver in the Mexico-Cuernavaca Rally.
 In 1991, she started officially as a driver at the age of 14 in a regional championship, driving a tubular VW Beetle.
-There were 35 drivers at the championship, of which she was the only woman, and finished in the Top 5 and as Rookie of the Year.
+There were 35 drivers at the championship, of which she was the only woman, and finished in the top-five and as Rookie of the Year.
 In 1992, Reyes took part in the GT II series, the National Resistance Championship, where she participated in 2-, 4-, 6-, 12- and 24-hour races.
-In her first 12-hour race, she finished 6th out of 30 drivers, and she placed 11th in the championship standings.
-Reyes was upgraded to the GT III series in 1993, and finished in the top 10 in each race, for an overall finish of 9th place in the championship.
+In her first 12-hour race, she finished sixth out of 30 drivers, and she placed 11th in the championship standings.
+Reyes was upgraded to the GT III series in 1993, and finished in the top 10 in each race, for an overall finish of ninth place in the championship.
 She won the Sport Merit Award, an annual award from the Government in Pachuca, Hidalgo.

-In 1995, she continued in the GT III series, where she won several podiums.
+In 1995, Reyes continued in the GT III series, where she won several podiums.
 In July, she was invited to represent Mexico in the "3rd Shell's Grand Prix Series" in El Salvador, in the Super-Tourism Series.
-She won 3rd place in her category, and 5th Place in the general race and received a special award from the El Salvador authorities.
+She won third place in her category, and fifth place in the general race and received a special award from the El Salvador authorities.
 She drove in the "Neon Series Challenge", alternating with her father, where she won a Pole Position, and finished in 11th place in the Championship, of a total of 80 drivers.
 At the same time, she started racing the Nissan Prototypes and Trucks, although she was only in the last four races of the year.
-1996 saw her invited by Daimler-Chrysler Mexico to take part in the Skip Barber Racing School Driver Course at Sears Point, CA. She continued at the Neon Series, representing the Chrysler Racing Team, and obtained 3 Pole Positions, one 1st place, and a 3rd place; finishing 12th in the championship, out of 120 total drivers.
-She also kept driving in the Trucks Series, finishing in 8th place of the Driver Standings.
+1996 saw her invited by Daimler-Chrysler Mexico to take part in the Skip Barber Racing School Driver Course at Sears Point, CA. She continued at the Neon Series, representing the Chrysler Racing Team, and obtained three pole positions, one win, and a third place; finishing 12th in the championship, out of 120 total drivers.
+She also kept driving in the Trucks Series, finishing in eighth place of the Driver Standings.